HaroldSaenz87/Todo/README.md

 # Todo
-A Todo List Application built with React, styled with custom CSS.
+A Todo List Application built with React, styled with CSS.

 It Supports adding, completing, deleting tasks, and persists data using LocalStorage